Caravan and Trailer Wheel Alignment

 Caravan wheel alignment sounds like a complicated problem.
 How can wheels on caravans and trailers fall out of alignment?

-Worn tyres and wheel bearings are common to find in older caravans and trailers.
+It is common to find worn tyres and wheel bearings in older caravans and trailers.
 A lot of kilometres and a lot of shock loading is the prime cause of miss-alignment.

-In a tandem axle setup, it is the rear axle that suffers the greatest wear and tear.
-If you care to put a long straight edge across both tyres, I am sure you will be surprised.
+In a tandem axle setup, it is the rear axle that suffers the most significant wear and tear.
+If you take the time put a long straight edge across both tyres, I am sure you will be surprised!

 How vital are axle pads?

 Axle pads were first thought to align the spring on top or below the axle.